 Performance Envelope Program and Development Envelope Program funds are allocated to broadcasters at the beginning of each fiscal year based on past performance in commissioning and airing convergent projects.

-Alternative Access option: Broadcasters that have not generated a PE Allocation for 2021-2022 are eligible for Alternative Access to the Performance Envelope Program.
-Eligible Broadcasters may utilize this Alternative Access via the appropriate English or French Envelope on a first-come, first-served basis, by providing an Eligible Licence Fee and a BAF with a PE commitment to an Eligible Project, until the entire Alternative Access budget is spent.
-Eligible Broadcasters are limited to three applications using the Alternative Access portion of the PE Program or $150,000 in total PE commitments in 2021-2022, whichever is less.
+- Broadcasters that have not generated a PE Allocation for 2022-2023 are eligible for Alternative Access to the Performance Envelope Program.
+Eligible Broadcasters may utilize this Alternative Access on a first-come, first-served basis, by providing an Eligible Licence Fee and a Broadcaster Agreement Form with a PE commitment to an Eligible Project, until the entire Alternative Access budget is spent.
+Eligible Broadcasters are limited to three applications using the Alternative Access portion of the PE Program or $150,000 in total PE commitments in 2022-2023, whichever is less.

 Details on the Performance Envelope factors can be found in the Performance Envelope Manual.